Help make camps possible

 In addition, each camper is exposed to a variety of exciting activities designed for their encouragement and self-esteem.

-Some activities include woodworking, swimming, costumes, tea parties, sports, fishing, songs and skits, games, musical instruments, hiking, and horseback riding.
+Some activities include woodworking, swimming, costumes, parties, sports, fishing, songs and skits, games, musical instruments, hiking, and horseback riding.

 For most children, it's the best week of the year - a special time when they can focus on having fun and enjoy being a kid.

 Evenings at camp are filled with special events such as a carnival, royal ball, and the highlight of the week, the surprise birthday party where there is cake and gifts for every child!
 Campers receive special gifts through the week as well.
+One of which is their camp memory book, filled with photos taken throughout the week – a treasure to remind them about the unconditional love and positive memories they experienced.

 They also receive a camp duffle bag for their clothes, a water bottle, a cuddly toy, a children's Bible, and an Mp3 player with all the camp songs and stories pre-loaded.